bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-13.md

 ## AP Mode

 AccessPoint mode needs software and hardware to suporrt AP feature.
-The WiFi module of MYS-6ULX-IOT  hs support AP mode.It use Hostapd to support AP function.
+The WiFi module of MYD-Y6ULX  has support AP mode.It use Hostapd to support AP function.

 ### Compile Hostapd